Susan Ariel Aaronson is associate research professor at The George Washington University's Elliott School of International Affairs.

 Kwame Anthony Appiah

-Kwame Anthony Appiah is the Laurence S. Rockefeller University Professor of Philosophy at Princeton University.
+Kwame Anthony Appiah is the Laurance S. Rockefeller University Professor of Philosophy at Princeton University.

 Betsy Apple is a lawyer and activist who has worked for 12 years on domestic and international human rights and environmental issues.